EmenstaNougat/ESP32-BlueJammer/README.md

 - Connect your ESP32 via a data USB cable
 - Choose your firmware, chip and connect
 - Flash the firmware of your choice :D

+## Flashing ESP32 via binary files
+- Download the **.bin files** available on this repository
+- Use any flasher of your choice
+- Flash it :D

 If your ESP32 is not showing up in the device list or won't get recognized you will need to have [THESE DRIVERS INSTALLED](https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip) which can be found on my [Discord server](https://discord.gg/yNGhKxzqUE) too!